IsenrichO/react-timeline/STYLE_GUIDE.md

 #### Tests

-When writing tests using the Mocha library (whether as a standalone unit-testing suite or in conjunction with helper libraries like the [Chai assertion library](http://chaijs.com/), [Should.js](http://shouldjs.github.io/), [Expect.js](https://github.com/Automattic/expect.js), _etc_.), it is imperative that the only curried arguments to the `it()` callback function are ones that are also used inside that callback's body.
+When writing tests using the Mocha library (whether as a standalone unit-testing suite or in conjunction with helper libraries like the [Chai.js] assertion library, [Should.js], [Expect.js], _etc_.), it is imperative that the only curried arguments to the `it()` callback function are ones that are also used inside that callback's body.
 (This is, of course, a good practice for code more generally but merits individual note here).
 For example, a test like that below

 ```javascript
 it('should not curry unused arguments', (done) => {